Ergodicity of partially hyperbolic diffeomorphisms in hyperbolic 3-manifolds: Other isotopy classes on Seifert manifolds

 \end{proof}

 {\em Acknowledgements:} We are grateful to Jana Rodriguez Hertz and Raul Ures who explained to us the ergodicity problem.
-We also thank Andy Hammerlindl for several comments as well as explaining to us \cite{HRHU}.
+We thank Andy Hammerlindl for several comments (including the proof of Lemma \ref{double}) and explaining \cite{HRHU}.
+Several comments by the referee were important to improve the presentation of the paper.
 SF was partially supported by grant award number $280429$ of the Simons foundation.
-RP was partially supported by CSIC no.618, FVF-2017-111 and FCE-1-2017-1-135352.
+RP was partially supported by CSIC no.618, FVF-2017-111 and FCE-1-2017-1-135352 and the work was completed when RP was serving as a Von Neumann Fellow at the Institute for Advanced Study (IAS), he is grateful to the Minerva Research Foundation and NSF (DMS-1638352) for the support and to IAS for the amazing work environment.